MetOffice/simulation-systems/source/FurtherDetails/dos_donts.rst

 <docs>` and code comments.
 These help others and your future-self understand
 your work.

-**Meaningful names** for issues, PRs, branches and variables.
+**Meaningful names** for issues, pull requests, branches and variables.
 These help others and your future-self understand your work.
 "My_Branch", "Fix" are not helpful.

 **Be considerate** of other users/developers.
 Their skill-sets and working days may be very different to yours.
 All changes are visible to all users